jackjt8/win_batch_DN/README.md

 ---

 ### Usage

+1. Ensure there are **no** spaces in the image file name.

-Drag and drop one or more .pngs onto this .bat file to denoise them.
+2. Drag and drop one or more .pngs onto this .bat file to denoise them.